FAQs about FLI’s Open Letter Calling for a Pause on Giant AI Experiments

 What has the reaction to the letter been?

 The reaction has been intense.
 We feel that it has given voice to a huge undercurrent of concern about the risks of high-powered AI systems not just at the public level, but top researchers in AI and other topics, business leaders, and policymakers.
-As of writing, over 50,000 individuals have signed the letter (even if signature verification efforts are lagging), including over 1800 CEOs and over 1500 professors.
+As of writing the letter has been signed by over 1800 CEOs and over 1500 professors.

 The letter has also generated intense media coverage, and added to momentum for action that goes far beyond FLI’s efforts.
 In the same week as the letter, the Center for Artificial Intelligence and Digital Policy has asked the FTC to stop new GPT releases, and UNESCO has called on world governments to enact a global ethical AI framework.